revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 **Output**:

-Enter a number to insert in array at end :56
+Enter a number to insert an array at the end :56

 Array after inserting 56 at end [1, 2, 3, 4, 5, 56]